xipki/xipki/README.md

     Generate keypair with self-signed certificate in PKCS#11 device in karaf terminal
     ```sh
     features:install xipki-security-shell
-    # RSA key, the default labels for demo are RCA1, SubCA1 and SubCAwithCRL1, and the default slot is 1
+    # RSA key, the default labels for demo are RCA1, SubCA1 and SubCAwithCRL1, and the default slot index is 1
-    keytool:rsa -slot <slot index> -key-label <label> [-pwd <password>]
+    keytool:rsa -slot <slot index> -key-label <label>
-    # EC key, the default labels for demo are RCA1-EC, SubCA1-EC and SubCAwithCRL1-EC, and the default slot is 1
+    # EC key, the default labels for demo are RCA1-EC, SubCA1-EC and SubCAwithCRL1-EC, and the default slot index is 1
-    keytool:ec  -slot <slot index> -key-label <label> -curve secp256r1 [-pwd <password>]
+    keytool:ec  -slot <slot index> -key-label <label> -curve secp256r1
+    # DSA key, the default labels for demo are RCA1-DSA, SubCA1-DSA and SubCAwithCRL1-DSA, and the default slot index is 1
+    keytool:dsa  -slot <slot index> -key-label <label>
     ```
 * Run the pre-configured OSGi-commands in karaf terminal